isaghir/discord-calendar-bot/README.md

 ### DockerFile
 This is the specification for building the docker image.
 The docker image needs to have everything required to run the bot.

+### requirements.txt
+This contains all the packages needed to run the scripts.